Asaranth/UtilitiesPlus/README.md

 # UtilitiesPlus Addon

-UtilitiesPlus is a lightweight World of Warcraft addon that enhances your gaming experience by providing various utility commands.
-This addon aims to simplify common tasks and improve gameplay efficiency.
+UtilitiesPlus is a lightweight Quality of Life addon for World of Warcraft designed to enhance your gaming experience.
+It provides various utility commands aimed at simplifying common tasks and boosting gameplay efficiency.

 ## Features

+1. **Waypoints using Blizzard's Pin System**
-- Simplify map pins with the `/way` command.
+    - Utilize the `/way` command to create map pins at specific coordinates.
-- Clean up action bars with the `/clearbars` command.
+    - Supports waypoint queues and automatic removal of pins upon reaching them.
+    - Configurable message displayed when a waypoint is reached.

+2. **Clear Action Bars Command**
+    - Use the `/clearbars` command to quickly wipe your action bars clean, allowing for easy reassignment of spells and items.

+3. **Prevent Automatic Adding of Spells**
-- Prevent spells being added automatically to the action bars.
+    - An option to prevent spells from being automatically added to your action bars.

+4. **Increased Equipment Set Limit**
+    - Extends the equipment set limit from the default of 8 to a robust 100 sets.

 ## Installation

 To install UtilitiesPlus, follow these steps:
-1. Download the latest version of the addon from the UtilitiesPlus GitHub repository.
+1. Download the latest version of the addon from the [UtilitiesPlus GitHub repository](#).
 2. Extract the downloaded ZIP file.
 3. Copy the extracted "UtilitiesPlus" folder.
 4. Open your World of Warcraft installation directory.